Kagebounshin/neverday-milestone-project-1/README.md

 * The website was viewed on diffrent devices such as Desktop, Laptop, Iphone X, Iphone 8 & Iphone 7.
 * The links are tested alot, to ensure they work correctly.

+### Known Bugs

+* The lyrics flipcard dosent work properly on safari.
 ---
 ## Deployment